phptek/silverstripe-exodus/docs/en/howto.md

 ### Static Site Link Rewriting

-There is a built-in `BuildTask` which will replace urls in imported content, replacing the `src` & `href` attributes of links, images and files with SilverStripe CMS shortcodes that reference the imported assets and page IDs.
+There is a built-in `BuildTask` subclass which will modify urls in imported content, replacing the `src` & `href` attributes of links, images and files with Silverstripe CMS shortcodes that reference the imported assets and page IDs.

-If you check `Automatically run link-rewrite task` under "Main" in the CMS' UI, this will happen seamlessly for you.
+If you check the box `Automatically run link-rewrite task` under the "Main" tab in the CMS' UI, this will happen seamlessly for you.
+This should probably just be the default...

 See: